aimabel-ai/.github/profile/README.md

-# Welcome to The Climate Action Agency
+# Welcome to Aimabel

+Formerly known as The Climate Action Agency